About

 Our partners

-Institutionally, the support for our work on the future of Africa has come from the Hanns Seidel Foundation in Germany and the Swedish International Development Cooperation Agency (SIDA).
-Both have allowed AFI freedom in pursuit of our priorities, offering ongoing support and encouragement along the way.
+Institutionally, the support for our work on the future of Africa has come from the Swedish International Development Cooperation Agency (SIDA) and the Hanns Seidel Foundation in Germany.
 In addition, a number of project donors supported country studies, particularly the Government of the Netherlands.
 Individual country reports have also been funded by USAID, Irish Aid and United Nations Development Programme.
+Humanity United have funded a number of the thematic studies and the revision of current themes.
 During the course of our work we have collaborated and drawn expertise from a large number of African governments, academics and African thinktanks including with AUDA-NEPAD.

 The work of AFI also benefits financially from the members of the ISS Partnership forum which additionally includes the European Union, Government of Denmark, Government of Ireland, Government of Norway and the Open Society Foundations.
 See here for more details on ISS partners and funders, as well as for the governance structures and annual reports of the Institute.